bepuca/azureml-scaffolding/README.md

 5. You use a UNIX-based machine (Linux, macOS, Windows with WSL).
 This is not completely requried, but the main driver of this project is the `Makefile` and it is harder to work with them on Windows.
 We recommend installing Windows Subsystem for Linux.
 You can also copy the commands manually.
 There are tools for running `make` in Windows but we do not guarantee our file to work.
+We may offer an extension to add compatibility with Windows if there is demand for it.

 ## Makefile